taniatsq/tp/docs/UserGuide.md

 ---

 # MustVas User Guide
+Welcome to MustVas's User Guide where you will be learning tips and tricks to make your experience with MustVas useful and handy.
+This User Guide will cover the main features of the app, as well as the relevant examples to get you started!
+Simply navigate to our [features section](##features) for a thorough read through, or click on a specific section to review in our Table of Contents for any queries you might have.
+Keep a lookout for the frequently asked questions down below which may help you address some basic common questions!

-MustVas is a **desktop app for managing your tutorial contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Having been built for TAs by TAs, MustVas is a desktop app designed to help fellow Teaching Assistants (TAs) manage tutorial contacts.
+Its key features include **creating and selecting classes, adding students' contacts and tracking their attendance**.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MustVas can get your contact management tasks done faster than traditional GUI apps.
+We hope that MustVas will provide a new and better way for you to manage your students in the long run.
+Happy teaching!

+NOTE: Users who are not familiar with using a CLI need not fret.
+Our commands have been specifically catered to a beginner's use - they are simple and easy to learn!
+Assistance is also provided automatically whenever there is an invalid command.

 <!-- * Table of Contents -->

 <page-nav-print />

 --------------------------------------------------------------------------------------------------------------------